Octopus: Embodied Vision-Language Programmer from Environmental Feedback: The OctoVerse Environment

+To address this limitation, we crafted a vision-dependent exploration function, \texttt{teleport(yaw, distance)}, which operates within the robot's perceptual range.
+This function ensures that the agent's operations are vision-dependent and require active perception and navigation within the environment.
+For instance, to locate a tree block, the agent must actively navigate towards the direction of the forest, relying on visual cues to guide its exploration.

-\paragraph{OctoGTA} Our secondary environment, built on the foundation of GTA-V~\citep{gtav2014}, serves the purpose of auxiliary experiments, assessing the Octopus model's generalizability.
-Within this setting, we've integrated \textbf{11 functions} and methodically crafted \textbf{20 tasks}\footnote{We meticulously design tasks to be friendly, ensuring they exclude any inappropriate or violent behaviors.}.
-Apart from the example in Figure~\ref{fig:fig_teaser}, another example of such a task is ``help NPC to drive their boat back to shore''.
+\textbf{OctoGTA}\quad The OctoGTA environment is built on GTA-V~\cite{gtav2014} with the help of the active GTA modding community.
+We integrated 19 functions and methodically crafted 25 tasks\footnote{We meticulously designed tasks to be friendly, ensuring they exclude any inappropriate or violent behaviors.}, such as ``help NPC drive their boat back to shore'' and ``mediate a fight between two NPCs,'' spanning across 5 groups (shown in Fig.~\ref{fig:stat} (b)).
+Each task is assigned to 5 different locations within the game world.